-Built-in the combined India Islamic architecture with neo-gothic which was popular in the Victorian era.
+Built in the combined Indian Islamic architecture with neo-gothic which was popular in the Victorian era.
 The Albert Hall Jaipur is the finest example Indo-Saracenic style of architecture in Rajasthan, designed by Sir Samuel Swinton Jacob.

 Without having to cope with the jostling crowd, we spent a satisfying two hours at the museum.
 In the evening, when it is illuminated with light it looks fascinating from outside.

 The foundation of the Albert Hall Museum Jaipur began in 1876 as a concert hall.
 It also reminds me of The Royal Albert Hall which is an iconic and huge concert hall located on the northern edge of South Kensington in London.